tduricic/conversational-reco/README.md

     Refer to the detailed instructions within notebook 04 before running it.

 7.  **MovieLens 100k Data (for Notebooks 04 & 05):**
-    * Notebook `04` is configured to automatically download the MovieLens 100k dataset into the `recbole_data/ml-100k/` directory when it runs for the first time.
-It should also save its processed version here due to `'save_dataset': True`.
+    * Notebook `04` is configured to automatically download the MovieLens 100k dataset and save its processed version (including `ml-100k.item`, `.inter`, `.user` files and ID mappings) into the `recbole_data/ml-100k/` directory due to the `'save_dataset': True` setting.
-    * Notebook `05` relies on the raw `u.item` file being present in `recbole_data/ml-100k/` for movie titles and genres.
-If, after running notebook 04, this file is missing, you must manually download `ml-100k.zip` from [GroupLens](https://grouplens.org/datasets/movielens/100k/), extract it, and copy `u.item` into `[PROJECT_ROOT]/recbole_data/ml-100k/`.
+    * Notebook `05` relies on RecBole's processed `ml-100k.item` file being present in `recbole_data/ml-100k/` for movie titles and genres.
+Ensure notebook 04 has run successfully to create these files.

 ## Running the Notebooks